Abductive forgetting: Introduction

-A professor is writing some teaching material on the same topic.
-The first chapter is about the basics, which include A and D, but not E. A further chapter will cover E. In order not to give incomplete information ``A explains D'' just to be later corrected as ``A explains D and E'', this fact is delayed to the later chapter.
+A professor is writing some teaching material on the same medical topic.
+The first chapter is about the basics, which include A and D, but not E. A following chapter will cover E. To avoid the confusion of first exposing ``A explains D'' and then correcting it into ``A explains D and E'', this diagnosis is delayed to the later chapter altogheter.

-The difference comes from the aim of forgetting.
-A doctor wants to concentrate on symptoms that are known; an explanation that includes other symptoms is still a relevant explanation.
-A professor wants to concentrate on a specific topic in order not to confuse students; the explanations that require knowledge of other topics will be covered later.
-None of the two solutions is right, none is wrong.
-They serve different purposes: curing and teaching; more generally, forgetting what is out of reach or what is not of interest.

-The difference is whether an explanation that includes some effects to remember and some to forget is to be removed the latter or removed altogether.
-It leads to two definitions of abductive forgetting.
-They coincide in some cases, they differ in others.